Last reviewed 26 May 2020

 Are children and pregnant women at risk of infection?

-Children can catch coronavirus but seem unlikely to have severe symptoms but their role in the spread of the virus is not yet understood.
+Children can catch coronavirus but remain unlikely to have severe symptoms but their role in the spread of the virus is not yet fully understood.

 Emerging scientific literature will continue to be scrutinised and it is suggested pregnant women follow the same precautions for the prevention of COVID-19, including regular handwashing, avoiding individuals who are unwell and self-isolating and to consult a healthcare provider by telephone for advice if concerned especially those with other underlying health conditions.